-The Technology Assessment Program Information Center (TAPIC) operated by a grantee, which supervises a national compliance testing program conducted by independent agencies.
+The Technology Assessment Program Information Center (TAPIC) operated by the International Association of Chiefs of Police (IACP), which supervises a national compliance testing program conducted by independent agencies.
 The standards developed by LESL serve as performance benchmarks against which commercial equipment is measured.
 The facilities, personnel, and testing capabilities of the independent laboratories are evaluated by LESL prior to testing each item of equipment, and LESL helps the Information Center staff review and analyze data.
 Test results are published in Consumer Product Reports designed to help justice system procurement officials make informed purchasing decisions.

 Publications issued by the National Institute of Justice, including those of the Technology Assessment Program, are available from the National Criminal Justice Reference Service (NCJRS), which serves as a central information and reference source for the Nation's criminal justice community.
-For further information, or to register with NCJRS, write to the National Institute of Justice, National Criminal Justice Reference Service, Washington, DC 20531.
+For further information on how to order, or to register with NCJRS, write to the National Institute of Justice, National Criminal Justice Reference Service, Washington, DC 20531.